inbo/whip/docs/syntax.md

 sex:
   allowed: [male, female]   # Will accept "male" and "female", but not empty
                             # values.
-  maxlength: 6              # Will accept values with 6 characters or less,
-                            # but not empty values.

 sex:
   allowed: [male, female]
-  maxlenght: 6
-  empty: False              # Same as above
+  empty: False              # Same as above, implied by default.

 # With empty: True
 sex: